nypyp/depth_yolo/README.md

 &nbsp;

 # Description
-This is a package combining darknet_ros and iai_kinect2 in order to get the 3D location of the objects detected.
+This is a package combining darknet_ros and kinect1 in order to get the 3D location of the objects detected.

-It will automatically send tf transforms between the objects detected and kinect2_link.
+It will automatically send tf transforms between the objects detected and kinect.

 ![b](imgs/b.jpeg)